-The School is made up of the following departments, programs, and sections: Anthropology; Comparative Media Studies/Writing; Economics; Foreign Languages and Literatures; History; Linguistics and Philosophy; Literature; Music and Theater Arts; Political Science; Science, Technology, and Society; and Women’s and Gender Studies.
+The School is made up of the following departments, programs, and sections: Anthropology; Comparative Media Studies/Writing; Economics; Global Studies and Languages; History; Linguistics and Philosophy; Literature; Music and Theater Arts; Political Science; Science, Technology, and Society; and Women’s and Gender Studies.

 Each year hundreds of MIT students graduate with majors and minors in over 20 SHASS fields.
 In addition, the School provides the majority of subjects used to fulfill the Institute's Humanities, Arts, and Social Sciences Requirement.
 The object of the requirement, broadly stated, is to ensure that every undergraduate at MIT is exposed to a wide range of interpretive and analytic approaches in the humanities, arts, and social sciences.